6GO-it/docker-laravel/README.md

 - Change directory into this repository
 - Build the image manually using the cli command `docker build -t name-of-the-image .`.
 We suggest using names that are related to Laravel just to have a clear sight of the role of the container
 - Once you have the image you can start as many container as you want
-- To start a container you can use `docker -d -v $(pwd):/app --name some-name name-of-the-image`
+- To start a container you can use `docker run -d -v $(pwd):/app --name some-name name-of-the-image`

 There are some basics scripts that help you build and run the container: